-Here’s the latest from The Under 35 Project, by Carol Lorton Shilor.
+Here’s the latest from The Under 35 Project by Carol Lorton Shilor, about finding clarity in the darkest moments.

 There I was, digging through our bathroom garbage can.
 Wrist deep in old toilet paper rolls and my husband’s used Q-tips.
 Finally, I found it.
 The ovulation prediction test that I had taken a week prior.
 I kneeled on the cold bathroom floor, trying yet again, to decipher those two pink lines.
 Had I not ovulated?
 Would I never be able to conceive a child?
 I hadn’t been sure of the results when I first took the test.
 I was even less sure now, as tears streamed down my face; making everything blurry… including my own state of mind.